 It Takes Time to Learn

-At first you will feel that it is a daunting task but I am grateful for this tool.
+At first, you will feel that it is a daunting task but I am grateful for this tool.
 When I started reading old Mexican records it took me months to master their reading and transcribing.
 I would search online for samples and hardly found any but I still got it down.
 I am just thinking how different my experience would have had been if I would have had a tool like this one for Mexican records.

-in the comments below let me know what you think about this tool.
+So now you have a tool to help you learn to read Spanish documents from the 16th and 17th centuries.
+In the comments below let me know what you think about this tool.
 Take care and have fun, until the next time.